-The communication studies major at Columbia College prepares students for some of the most important jobs in our society.
+The Communication Studies major at Columbia College prepares students for some of the most important jobs in our society.
 These roles will continue to grow as the world becomes more interconnected.
-Aside from information you’ll use every day, from personal conversations to mass media use, Communication Studies major develop the skills employers want.
+Aside from enhancing aspects of life such as personal conversations and mass media use, the Communication Studies major develops the skills employers want.

 Students are ready to work in a variety of industries or advance to a graduate-level program.

 Work for corporate, government or non-profit organizations.
 Help businesses and organizations convey their messages accurately, effectively and strategically.
 Work in advertising, marketing, public relations, politics and related fields.